CNuge/coil/README.md

 ```
 output = coi5p_pipe(example_nt_string)
 ```
-Calling the variable name prints the coi5p object's summary and shows us all of the important information, including: the original raw sequence, the sequence set in reading frame, the amino acid sequence and the summary stats regarding the likelihood of the sequence containing an error.
+Calling the variable name prints the coi5p object's summary and shows all of the important information, including: the original raw sequence, the sequence set in reading frame, the amino acid sequence and the summary stats regarding the likelihood of the sequence containing an error.
 ```
 output
 ```